wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    4. Rank the threats
    <br /><br />

-Penetration test methodology - To simulate an attack on a system or network to evaluate the risk profile of an environment
-   1. Reconnaissance
-   2. Enumeration
-   3. Vulnerability Analysis
-   4. Execution/Exploitation
-   5. Document Findings
-   <br /><br />

-<strong>Enticement</strong> is when a system has apparent flaws that were deliberately made available for penetration and exploitation.

 Microsoft Threat Model Tool - dataflow diagrams that reflect potential threats.
 STRIDE and DREAD Developed by Microsoft, STRIDE is a memonic for classification of threats in an application:
    * Spoofing of user identity